Create Projects and Deploy to Cloud

 To switch to a different project:

-1. Click on the project's name at the top left of the Cloud dashboard, next to the organization name.
+- Click on the icon next to the project's name at the top left of the Cloud dashboard, next to the organization name.

 This will change the view to the selected project, and you'll see its details, environments, and settings.